 Disconnect the earbuds from any of your Bluetooth devices.
 Then, take one of the earbuds out of the charging case, and touch and hold the touch panel on the earbud for ten seconds.
 Next, take the second earbud out of the charging case and press and hold the touch panel on the earbud for ten seconds.
 If the LEDs on the earbuds flash blue three times, that means the earbuds have successfully been reset and connected.

-Active noise cancelling headphones help reduce the effects of auditory masking, the neurological phenomenon that only allows us to hear the louder of two sounds occurring simultaneously.
+Active noise canceling headphones help reduce the effects of auditory masking, the neurological phenomenon that only allows us to hear the louder of two sounds occurring simultaneously.
 If you’re at a noisy coffee shop and trying to listen to music in your headphones, you’ll likely feel compelled to turn up the volume of your music so you can hear it better.
 But blasting your ears with louder and louder decibels can harm your long-term hearing health.
 A lot of the noise attenuation that headphones do is through passive isolation, which occurs due to the physical seal the headphones create with your ear.
-Active noise cancelling tends to work the best on lower, droning frequencies, such as the sounds of a humming dishwasher or airplane noise.
+Active noise canceling tends to work the best on lower, droning frequencies, such as the sounds of a humming dishwasher or airplane noise.
 Finding a pair of headphones that effectively block out environmental noise can improve your ear health and give you a more enjoyable listening experience.